Why Your Dog Might Be Vomiting

 If you are adding a dog to your family, think about your lifestyle, hobbies, habits, and schedule.
 Research breeds or mixed breeds that best fit your lifestyle.

 Whether you adopt a pet from a shelter, rescue organization, or a breeder, be prepared to fill out a detailed application and/or answer extensive questions about the type of home you can provide for a pet.
+Any reputable organization cares as much as you do about finding the ideal match between the pet and prospective home.

 We all know that life can throw unexpected curveballs.
 Responsible pet owners take this into account and carefully plan ahead so their pets will be cared for in the event that something happens to them.
+Taking steps like preparing a pet evacuation plan or having your pets microchipped may be a good start.

 By taking a pet into your home, you are committing to provide safety, food, water, shelter, health care, and companionship.